 Together, we will present at a final event in December: a piece developed collaboratively that uses degrowth ideas to present bold ideas for a sustainable future.
 And with luck, we will discover how to learn from each other to create something none of us could alone.

-The series includes 4 public workshop sessions, conceived and led by Lisa Pettibone, with additional speakers invited to give impulse presentations.
-The active participation in the workshop series includes regular closed working sessions (about once per month) with Lisa.
+The series includes 4 public workshop sessions, initiated by Lisa Pettibone, moderated together with Dylan Harris, with additional speakers invited to give impulse presentations.
+The active participation in the workshop series includes regular closed working sessions (about once per month).

 Lisa Pettibone is an independent sustainability teacher, researcher, and writer.
 She is interested in radical belief systems like degrowth and the ideological change needed for societies to move away from capitalism.
 In addition to teaching, she enjoys experimenting with different media to talk about such as change, from academic writing to speculative fiction and performance to her podcast “My Climate Diet” (myclimatediet.org).